Neverpaste-cc/neverlose-workshop-lua-dumper/README.md

 This was supposed to be a private project before someone leaked it...

 ## Lua Dumper Usage:
+**WARNING: SINCE THE LUA IS NOW OPEN SOURCE, NEVERLOSE STAFF CAN EASILY CHECK IF YOU HAVE RAN THE LUA OR NOT RESULTING IN THE BAN OF YOUR ACCOUNT**

 load the lua that you want to "borrow",

 load the dumper lua,